-Because of the significantly large value of the photoeffect for wafers from the original $10~\Omega\text{-}\mathrm{cm}$ boron-doped Cz crystal, these wafers were invalidated for use as SRMs.
-It was possible to purchase a sufficient quantity of $10~\Omega\text{-}\mathrm{cm}$ wafers grown by the float-zone process and phosphorus-doped by the NTD technique to be able to retain the $10~\Omega\text{-}\mathrm{cm}$ SRM level using these replacement wafers.
+Because of the significantly large value of the photoeffect for wafers from the original 10 $\Omega$ cm boron-doped Cz crystal, these wafers were invalidated for use as SRMs.
+It was possible to purchase a sufficient quantity of 10 $\Omega$ cm wafers grown by the float-zone process and phosphorus-doped by the NTD technique to be able to retain the 10 $\Omega$ cm SRM level using these replacement wafers.
 The NTD wafers are nearly as uniform as the boron-doped Cz silicon wafers they replaced and are suitable for use as SRMs since they show no evidence of a photosensitivity.
 The complete set of certification and control measurements have been completed on the NTD wafers.
 At the time of publication, analysis of those data is not complete.

-The case for the 1 Ω -cm SRM level was not so straightforward.
-It was not possible to get float-zone grown, NTD-doped wafers that are irradiated heavily enough to produce 1 Ω -cm silicon.
+The case for the 1 $\Omega$ cm SRM level was not so straightforward.
+It was not possible to get float-zone grown, NTD-doped wafers that are irradiated heavily enough to produce 1 $\Omega$ cm silicon.
 Possible replacement Cz silicon wafers doped with phosphorus were expected to be free of photosensitivity, but to have sufficiently large nonuniformity of resistivity as to be unacceptable for use as standards.
-No other alternative could be identified, and a choice had to be made between voiding the 1 Ω -cm SRM level altogether and a judicious use of the 1 Ω -cm wafers already measured.
-The decision was made to retain only the best of the original 1 Ω -cm SRM wafers, i.e., those wafers having the lowest amount of photosensitivity, about 0.25 % and below.
-This will allow the retention of about half of the originally certified batch of 125 wafers.
+No other alternative could be identified, and a choice had to be made between voiding the 1 $\Omega$ cm SRM level altogether and a judicious use of the 1 $\Omega$ cm SRM wafers, i.e., those wafers having the lowest amount of photosensitivity, about 0.25% and below.
+This will allow the retention of just over half of the originally measured batch of 125 wafers.
 The task of selection was made easy because the supplier for those wafers laser-engraved a unique serial number on each wafer in the sequence the wafers were taken from the saw.
 The magnitude of the photoeffect had been found to decrease monotonically from the low numbered toward the high numbered wafers.